 Wouldn't it be great if your library parts automatically updated their supplier inventory count and price?
 Now they can with integrated BOM and CAD tools.

 Parts data aggregators like Octopart and parts distributors make this information freely available, but you don't have to copy and paste part numbers into Octopart to get this information.
 You also don't need to write scripts to make API calls to get this information.
-With the right PCB libraries for managing parts, this information automatically updates in each component.
+With the right PCB part libraries for managing parts, this information automatically updates in each component.

 Now, when you're creating your libraries, you won't have to copy part numbers into a quote form to get parts inventory and cost information.
 It will appear right alongside the component.